Family Encyclopedia >> Food

 2. Finely chop the parsley.

-3. Put the minced parsley in your too garlicky dish.
+3. Stir the minced parsley into your overly garlicky dish.

 Result

-This trick works with white, pink or black garlic, but also wild garlic.
+Now you can rescue any over-garlicked meal.
+This works with white, pink, black garlic, or even wild garlic.

 How to properly dose garlic?